BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Effects of scrolls and potions do not stack with themselves

-Makes effects potions and scrolls of resistance non-stackable with themselves.
+Makes effects potions and scrolls of resistance non-stackable with themselves, to make scrolls more worthwhile.

 Example 1: you drink a potion of fire resistance and get +50% fire resistance.
 A turn later you drink one more potion of fire resistance.
 No additional resistance is gained, but duration of its effect is refreshed.